awsdocs/aws-codepipeline-user-guide/doc_source/tutorials-ecs-ecr-codedeploy.md

             ContainerPort: 80
   ```

-**To push files to your AWS CodeCommit repository**
+**To push files to your CodeCommit repository**

-1. Push or upload the files to your AWS CodeCommit repository\.
-These files are the source artifact created by the pipeline creation wizard for your deployment action in AWS CodePipeline\.
+1. Push or upload the files to your CodeCommit repository\.
+These files are the source artifact created by the pipeline creation wizard for your deployment action in CodePipeline\.
 Your files should look like this in your local directory:

    ```
    /tmp